genesiscommunitysuccess/docs/docs/platform-reference/essential-information/starting-new-project/dependencies.md

 This will not succeed.

 ## Changes to the dependencies
-If you make any changes to the dictionary of one of these dependencies, you must make sure the dependent applications have access to any dictionary changes.
+If you make any changes to the dictionary of one of these dependencies, and the change will affect the dependent applications, make sure those applications have access to the changes.
 Either:

 - publish the changes and make them available as a new release version

 or

-- run a Maven install to add them them to your local Maven repository
+- run a Maven install to add them to your local Maven repository